tdejager/typescript-starter/README.md

 ### Testing/linting

 - `yarn lint`: Start the linter to check if the code adheres to the linter.
-- `yarn lint:fix` Starts the linter and autofixes any problems it sees
+- `yarn lint:fix` Uses the linter to autofix the problems the best it can
 - `yarn test`: Run the unit tests
+- `yarn format`: Run prettier to format the files

+## ESlint

+The eslint config is based on the the [airbnb](https://github.com/airbnb/javascript) style guide